Table of Contents

-A dog can eat sunflower seed’s kernel, but should not ingest the actual black shell of the sunflower seed.
+A dog can eat sunflower seed kernel but should not ingest the actual black shell of the sunflower seed.

-1/4 cup of peeled sunflower seeds contains 190 calories, 6 grams of protein, 16 grams of fats and 4 grams of fiber.
+1/4 cup of peeled sunflower seeds contains 190 calories, 6 grams of protein, 16 grams of fats, and 4 grams of fiber.

 - Vitamin B1 (thiamine)

 - Sunflower seeds improve dog's skin and hair coat (1)

 - Magnesium in sunflower seeds may help manage diabetes (2)

 - Sunflower seeds may help in stopping tumor growth (3)